 The Fund levies Duties and Charges in order to defray the costs associated with the purchase and sale of Investments.
 The level of Duties and Charges may be determined by the Manager in advance of the actual purchase or sale of Investments or execution of associated foreign exchange.
 It may be estimated based on historic information concerning the costs incurred in trading the relevant securities in the relevant markets.
 This figure is reviewed periodically and adjusted as necessary.
 If the Fund levies Duties and Charges which are insufficient to discharge all of the costs incurred in the purchase or sale of Investments, the difference will be paid out of the assets of the Fund, which, pending the reimbursement of the shortfall by an Authorised Participant, will result in a reduction in the value of the Fund (and a corresponding reduction in the value of each Share).
-In circumstances where Shares subscribed have been issued to an Authorised Participant prior to the receipt by a Fund from the Authorised Participant of the full costs incurred or to be incurred by the Fund in acquiring underlying investments attributable to a subscription, the Fund will have a credit exposure as an unsecured creditor to the Authorised Participant prior to the deduction from such proceeds of the full costs incurred or to be incurred by a Fund in disposing of underlying investments attributable to a redemption, the Fund will have a credit exposure as an unsecured creditor to the Authorised Participant in respect of any shortfall.
+In circumstances where Shares subscribed have been issued to an Authorised Participant prior to the receipt by a Fund from the Authorised Participant of the full costs incurred or to be incurred by the Fund in acquiring underlying investments attributable to a subscription, the Fund will have a credit exposure as an unsecured creditor to the deduction from such proceeds of the full costs incurred or to be incurred by a Fund in disposing of underlying investments attributable to a redemption, the Fund will have a credit exposure as an unsecured creditor to the deduction from such proceeds of the full costs incurred or to be incurred by a Fund in disposing of underlying investments attributable to a redemption, the Fund will have a credit exposure as an unsecured or to be incurred by a Fund in disposing of underlying investments attributable to a redemption, the Fund will have a credit exposure as an unsecured creditor to the Authorised Participant prior to the Authorised Participant in respect of any shortfall.